 Stage 2 – Statement of estimates

-Stage 3 – Leaseholder observations
+Stage 3 – Notice of reasons

 Adhering to the Section 20 consultation procedure for major works can be a lengthy process, however, failure to comply in the prescribed format will result in freeholders only being able to recover £250 from each leaseholder, which can lead to a hefty shortfall and a huge burden to bear.

-To make this process easier for you we’ve created free Section 20 templates for each of the three stages, which you can download directly from our website.
+To make this process easier for you we’ve created free Section 20 Notice templates for each of the three stages, which you can download directly from our website.

-If your building requires urgent repairs that cannot wait for the consultation procedure to complete, you may be able to apply to the First Tier Tribunal for dispensation from consultation.
+If your building requires urgent repairs that cannot wait for the consultation procedure to complete, you may be able to apply to the First-Tier Tribunal for dispensation from consultation.
 The tribunal will weigh up the leaseholder’s potential financial loss from the lack of consultation versus the nature of the required works in order to make their decision.

 The key to successfully organising repairs and maintenance to your freehold property is undoubtedly all in the preparation.
-If you do the leg work with surveys and maintenance plans, you’ll be able to create more accurate budgets and spread the cost for the works over time so as not to provide leaseholders with any nasty surprises.
+If you do the leg work with surveys and maintenance plans, you’ll be able to create more accurate budgets and spread the cost for the works overtime so as not to provide leaseholders with any nasty surprises.
 Furthermore, you’ll keep your property in good nick which gives it the potential to increase in value.